tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 This will generate a sample folder with `docs` and `src` folders.
 For a sanity check, let's go ahead and build the frontend created by the template.
 This will also help ensure you have the necessary tools installed.

-You are welcome to try out the generated sample project, which is basically a "Hello World" application, by following the  instructions in the READMEs in each sub-folder.

 ### Compile the Frontend